How Strawberry Fields Became a Tribute to John Lennon

 Central Park was like a backyard for Ono and Lennon.
 In 1993, Ono told The New Yorker that they filmed the video for Lennon's "Woman" in what would become Strawberry Fields.
 "About a week before John's death, we did this filming for a music video we were making, and we filmed ourselves there," she said.
 "We said to each other, 'This is such a sorry spot' — it was so desolate, and nobody was caring for it.
 I said, 'Well, shall we donate some grass, or something?'
 John said, 'Yeah, that's a good idea.'
 Of course, I didn't know it was going to be like this at the time."

 On April 16, 1981, Koch signed into law a bill that designated a section of Central Park as Strawberry Fields.
 Ono responded with an offer to pay for the entire area to be planted with trees, shrubs and flowers.
-Ono's donation was one million dollars split evenly between the cost of landscaping the area and an endowment fund to pay for its upkeep.
+Her donation was $1 million split evenly between the cost of landscaping the area and an endowment fund to pay for its upkeep.

 In her open letter, Ono invited all the countries of the world to contribute native plants and stones for the memorial.
 "The plants will eventually be forests, the rocks will be a resting place for traveling souls, the bricks will pave the lane John and I used to walk on and the circle where we used to sit and talk for hours.
 It will be nice to have the whole world in one place, one field, living and growing together in harmony.
 This will be the nicest tribute we could ever give to John."